-Sector Policy Current Status Transportation Part Two of the Safer Affordable Fuel-Efficient (SAFE) Vehicle Rule In April 2021, EPA and NHTSA formally announced that they are reconsidering this action and soliciting public comments on a more stringent path forward.
+Sector Policy Current Status Part Two of the Safer Affordable Fuel-Efficient (SAFE) Vehicle Rule In April 2021, EPA and NHTSA formally announced that they are reconsidering this action and soliciting public comments on a more stringent path forward.
 A new rule was finalized in late December 2021, but it is not considered in this report.
-Clean Cars Nevada Clean Cars Nevada is effective starting January 1, 2022 and applies to all new model year 2025 and later light-duty vehicles.
-The California Air resources Board has announced new regulations for light-duty vehicles (collectively, Advanced Clean Cars II) starting with model year 2026 light-duty vehicles.
+Transportation Clean Cars Nevada Clean Cars Nevada is effective starting January 1, 2022 and applies to all new model year 2025 and later light-duty vehicles.
+The California Air resources Board has approved new regulations for light-duty vehicles (collectively, Advanced Clean Cars II) starting with model year 2026 light-duty vehicles.
+Emissions projections presented in this report do not take in consideration the adoption of the new standards.
 Phase 2 greenhouse gas emissions standards for medium- and heavy- duty vehicles As they apply to truck trailers, the phase 2 fuel economy standards in this rule were vacated by the United States Court of Appeals for the D.C.
 Circuit on November 12, 2021.
-Electricity Generation The updated Renewable Portfolio Standard (RPS) in NRS 704.7821 No changes to the RPS are currently expected.
-The voluntary retirement of the North Valmy Generating Station, with Unit 1 shutting down in 2025 and Unit 2 shutting down in 2025 Because the retirements are still voluntary, it is unknown whether or not these retirements will happen according to this timeline.
-The 2019 Integrated Resource Plan (IRP) approved retirement dates and depreciation-based retirement dates of NV Energy's natural gas-fired electricity generating resources The PUCN is currently reviewing the 2021 IRP.
-Industry The EPA's finalized rollback of the 2012 and 2016 new source performance standards (NSPSs) for the oil and natural gas industry on August 13, 2020.
+The updated Renewable Portfolio Standard (RPS) in NRS 704.7821 No changes to the RPS are currently expected.
+Electricity Generation The voluntary retirement of the North Valmy Generating Station, with Unit 1 shutting down in 2025 and Unit 2 shutting down in 2025 Because the retirements are still voluntary, it is unknown whether or not these retirements will happen according to this timeline.
+However, the recent submission of the Regional Haze State Implementation Plan by Nevada, has a mandatory closure date for both units of December 2028.
+If the Plan is approved by EPA, the closure will become federally enforceable.
+The 2021 Integrated Resource Plan (IRP) approved retirement dates and depreciation-based retirement dates of NV Energy's natural gas-fired electricity generating resources On November 30, 2022, NV Energy submitted a fourth amendment to the 2021 IRP.
+The proposed changes must be approved by the Public Utilities Commission of Nevada and are not included in this year's report.
+The EPA's finalized rollback of the 2012 and 2016 new source performance standards (NSPSs) for the oil and natural gas industry on August 13, 2020.
 EPA proposed Standards of Performance for New, Reconstructed, and Modified Sources and Emissions Guidelines for Existing Source for the oil and natural gas industry on November 15, 2021.
-Significant New Alternatives Policy (SNAP) Program regulating ODS substitutes SNAP Rule 20 was vacated by the D.C.
+Industry Significant New Alternatives Policy (SNAP) Program regulating ODS substitutes SNAP Rule 20 was vacated by the D.C.
 Circuit Court on August 8, 2017.
 SNAP Rule 21 was vacated by the D.C.
 Circuit Court on April 5, 2019.

-Sector Policy Current Status Phasedown of NDEP was not able to assess the specific effects of this Hydrofluorocarbons: Establishing rulemaking on anticipated fluorinated gas use projections the Allowance Allocation and in Nevada.
-However, EPA announced the rule would Trading Program under the AIM phase down the production and consumption of HFCs in Act the United States by 85% over the next 15 years.
-39
+Phasedown of Hydrofluorocarbons: Establishing the Allowance Allocation and Trading Program under the AIM Act NDEP was not able to assess the specific effects of this rulemaking on anticipated fluorinated gas use projections in Nevada.
+However, EPA announced the rule would phase down the production and consumption of HFCs in the United States by 85% over the next 15 years.
+40